 Race, Rhetoric, and the Arts of Resistance

-We will explore the role of language and culture within popular struggles for racial, social, and economic justice.
+In this section of RCAH 111, we will explore the role that rhetoric plays within popular struggles for racial, social, and economic justice.
 Our task this semester is three-fold: we will 1) explore the intersecting rhetorics of race, class, and gender; 2) examine the role that writing has played in re-inscribing or resisting existing power relations in society; and 3) experiment with various modes of argumentation (from academic essays, dialogic journal writing, individual and group presentations, poetry, and visual art), writing in various genres or styles for multiple audiences and different rhetorical situations.

 In the U.S. we seem to have a tenuous relationship with religion.
 On the one hand, officially the U.S. is a “secular” nation with no state religion and a constitution that guarantees the separation of church and state.
 On the other hand, in many ways we are a deeply religious nation.
 Surveys consistently suggest that a majority of citizens believe in God and religious institutions play important roles at the local and national level.
 We try to manage this tension by distinguishing between the public and private spheres of life, relegating religion to the latter, but this solution has been only partially successful as debates about matters such as the teaching intelligent design in public schools, public support for faith-based social services, and same-sex marriage demonstrate.
 The goal of this course is to explore the intersection of religious belief and public life.
 We will explore the following sorts of questions: What does it mean to have a “secular” society?
 How do our religious beliefs shape how we respond to public issues?
 How should they?
 Does religious faith improve or harm our public lives?
 How can we talk respectfully and constructively about religion?

 Section 002 (Biggs) | M W 3:00 p.m. - 4:20 p.m.